The Do's and Don'ts of Catalog Copy

 Your product is 20 percent off.
 So tell your customer.
 There are a couple of different ways to do this.
 One is to simply write: 20 percent off!
 Was $84.99 — Now Just $67.99!
 Or you can just use graphics to cross out the old price and type the new price.

 So you've got your product pictures and your catalog copy.
 Don't forget to use those handy, dandy graphics.
 New product?
 Use a starburst graphic and it will really stand out.
 Really draw attention to your items that are on sale, bestsellers, etc. However, use those special graphics in moderation.
 If everything has a starburst or an arrow, then nothing will stand out and your page will simply look cluttered.

 Do Give Your Customer Some Space

 Keep it simple.
 Design an order form that's easy to fill out, with a lot of space to write their information.

 Print step-by-step instructions on your order form so your customers know exactly how to send in their order.
 And speaking of sending in their order, provide a business reply envelope so your customer can enclose your order form and their check.

-Unfortunately—for customers—most catalogs fail to use the above fundamentals.
-Those catalogs that lack descriptive, persuasive copy and are just filled with product specs and model numbers are not only boring, they're ineffective.
-But fortunately—for you—you know how to organize an order-pulling, money-making catalog by utilizing all of these key ingredients.
+Unfortunately for customers, most catalogs fail to use the above fundamentals.
+Those catalogs that lack descriptive, persuasive copy and are just filled with product specs and model numbers are not only boring, but they're also ineffective.
+But fortunately, you have all the ingredients to organize an order-pulling, money-making catalog by utilizing all of these key details.